“one of the most fearlessly enterprising labels on earth” —Fanfare

 What Is Toccata Classics?

 Toccata Classics is a label dedicated to producing recordings of the huge amount of top-notch classical music that the concert halls and major record companies are ignoring.
-We make a point of seeking out interesting composers from less familiar musical cultures and from all periods, in the Nordic and Baltic countries, in central and eastern Europe, Russia and further afield.
+We make a point of seeking out interesting composers from less familiar musical cultures and from all periods, in the Nordic and Baltic countries, in central and eastern Europe, Britain, Russia, the Americas, Australia and further afield.

 The journey on which Toccata Classics is launched might never end, but it will be an exciting voyage of discovery nonetheless.
 And we hope that you will want to come on board for the ride.
 That’s where the Toccata Discovery Club comes in.
 In the first